uilianries/imgui/Help-Wanted.md

 **External Language Bindings**
 - Many language bindings are not kept up to date (see https://github.com/ocornut/imgui/wiki/Links)
 - Help with the work on a binding generator.
 See the work in [#1879](https://github.com/ocornut/imgui/issues/1879), feedback/help welcome.
 Ideally this would lead us toward officially maintained C bindings.

-**Third-party Software**
-<br>If you are familiar or interested in GLFW pushing/developing those changes would be extremely helpful to imgui:
-- GLFW: implement/solve https://github.com/glfw/glfw/issues/427 in GLFW to add missing diagonal resize mouse cursors.
-- GLFW: implement/solve https://github.com/glfw/glfw/issues/1236 in GLFW to allow for portable multi-viewport support.
-- GLFW: implement/solve https://github.com/glfw/glfw/pull/989 in GLFW to allow for portable multi-viewport support.
-(Update: PR submitted as https://github.com/glfw/glfw/pull/1322)